Cetis/intelligent-campus/udd/event.md

 * In Scientia/Clocks this is equivalent to _booking_
 * In CELCAT this is equivlant to _event_

-### DEV NOTES
-* Consider adding a date property for single-date events, as in the Clocks/PIE API.
-* Consider adding an optional requested_capacity property, as in the Clocls/PIE API.

 ## Notes
 An event is an abstraction of a timetabling entry for a module instance.
 This specification is derived from the APIs of the